danilopatrial/my-scripts/README.md

 This folder contains various scripts that I use on a daily basis for automating tasks, data processing, or any other routine processes I work on.
 These scripts are organized and can be modified or extended based on my needs.

-Each module have a helper command and also a readme file for better instructions.
+Each module have a helper command (shown below) and also a readme file for better instructions.

 ```bash
 python -m downloads_cleaner --help